MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

     2023/06/12 20:35:47 [Send events to Fabric Eventstream]: All 5 batches have been sent to eventstream
     ```

-1. Go to your eventstream main editor canvas and select your eventstream node, and then select the **Data preview** tab on the lower pane.
+1. Go to your eventstream's main editor canvas and select your eventstream node.
+Then select the **Data preview** tab on the lower pane.

    :::image type="content" source="./media/stream-real-time-events-from-custom-app-to-kusto/eventstream-data-preview.png" alt-text="Screenshot that shows where to find the eventstream node and the eventstream Data preview tab." lightbox="./media/stream-real-time-events-from-custom-app-to-kusto/eventstream-data-preview.png" :::